EdAncerys/bank_tech_test/README.md

 To run **Bank_tech_test** you will have to fork this repo and clone to your local machine.

-Navigate to reposotory via comand line and follow instructions below:
+Navigate to repository via command line and follow instructions below:

 To install gems dependencies used in a project: